Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet: Methods

-Energy bandstructure measurements were performed at \SI{115}{\kelvin} using a NanoESCA III aberration-corrected EF-PEEM equipped with a He I photoexcitation source ($h\nu=\SI{21.2}{\eV}$), using pass energy $E_{\text{P}}=\SI{25}{\eV}$ and a \SI{0.5}{\mm} entrance slit to the energy filter.
-With the given settings, the instrument had energy and momentum resolutions of approximately \SI{50}{\meV} and $0.02~\text{Å}^{-1}$, respectively.
-Higher energy resolution bandstructure measurements were performed at the endstations APE-LE (Elettra, Trieste, Italy) and Bloch (MAX IV Laboratory, Lund, Sweden).
+Higher energy resolution bandstructure measurements were performed at the synchrotron endstations APE-LE (Elettra, Trieste, Italy) and Bloch (MAX IV Laboratory, Lund, Sweden).
 At Elettra the Ni(111) crystal was cooled to $T=\SI{77}{\kelvin}$ and measured with an energy resolution $\Delta E=\SI{12}{\milli\eV}$.
-At Bloch the sample temperature was $T=\SI{21}{\kelvin}$ and the energy resolution $\Delta E\leq\SI{8}{\milli\eV}$.
-All measurements at both synchrotron facilities were performed using VG SCIENTA DA30 analyzers.
+At Bloch the crystal temperature was $T=\SI{21}{\kelvin}$ and the energy resolution $\Delta E\leq\SI{8}{\milli\eV}$.
+All measurements at both facilities were performed using VG SCIENTA DA30 analyzers.

-\subsection{Self-Energy Analysis}
+\subsection{Self-Energy $\Sigma$ Analysis}

 Momentum distribution curves (MDCs) of the spin majority and minority bands were fitted over the relevant energy ranges using one or more Lorentzian line shapes, superimposed on a linear or polynomial background.
-The peak position and width (in $\text{Å}^{-1}$) of the bands at each measured energy were extracted, and in turn used to estimate the $\Re\Sigma$ and $\Im\Sigma$, respectively.
-An initial guess at the un-renormalized band was approximated by a fifth-degree polynomial over the same energy range as the fitted experimental data, and its shape was adjusted iteratively to achieve causality between $\Re\Sigma$ and $\Im\Sigma$ through the Kramers-Kronig (K-K) transform (as demonstrated in Refs.~\cite{Kordyuk2005bare,Pletikosic2012finding,Mazzola2017strong,mazzola2022tuneable}).
+The peak position and width (in $\text{Å}^{-1}$) of the bands at each measured energy were extracted, and in turn used to estimate $\Re\Sigma$ and $\Im\Sigma$, respectively.
+An initial guess at the one-particle band was approximated by a $5^\text{th}$ degree polynomial over the same energy range as the fitted experimental data.
+Its shape was then adjusted to achieve causality between the self-energy $\Sigma$ components via the Kramers-Kronig (K-K) transform \cite{Kordyuk2005bare,Pletikosic2012finding,Mazzola2017strong,mazzola2022tuneable}.

+To disentangle any bosonic contributions to the measured self-energies, the Eliashberg coupling function $\alpha^{2}F\pqty{\omega}$ was extracted from each $\Sigma\pqty{\omega,T}$ by an integral inversion method \cite{jarrell1996bayesian,Gubernatis1991quantum,Shi2004direct,tang2004spectroscopic,chien2009anisotropic,chien2015electron}.
+The constant energy offset $\delta E$ of each $\Im\Sigma$ was assigned to broadening from a combination of electron-impurity scattering and the finite instrumental resolution \cite{Valla1999many}.
+Data points from the corresponding $\Re\Sigma$ at energies $E_{\text{B}}<\delta E$ were discarded to correct for distortions of the renormalized band position near $E_{\text{F}}$ \cite{chien2015electron}.
+Any signs of electron-electron scattering were indiscernible within the energy ranges measured and therefore excluded \cite{echenique2004decay,chulkov2003hole}.
+From each extracted $\alpha^{2}F\pqty{\omega}$, the total electron mass-enhancement $\lambda_{\text{tot}}$ due to EBC in the quasielastic approximation was estimated as \cite{grimvall1981electron}: